London Off the Beaten Path: 8 Underrated Places in the City

 Little Venice

-It looks more like Amsterdam or the twee canal of Milan, but nonetheless, London’s “Little Venice” is one of the most charming parts of the English metropolis.
-Located just north of Paddington, the houseboat-lined waterways are lovely to plop down at a canal-side cafe or pub to sip a libation.
+It looks more like Amsterdam or the twee canal of Milan, but nonetheless, London’s “Little Venice” remains one of the most charming parts of the English metropolis.
+Located just north of Paddington, the houseboat-lined waterways create a lovely setting to plop down at a canal-side cafe or pub and sip a libation.
+For those searching for unexplored places in London, Little Venice delivers a tranquil, off the beaten path London escape.

 There is an island within the confluence of the three canals in London’s Little Venice.
 Photo Credit: Queen of the Jet Set